edewata/pki/docs/admin/Session_Timeout.md

 ### Session Timeout for PKI CLI

-PKI CLI is a command-line client which executes a set of operations, then exits immediately.
+PKI CLI is a command-line client which executes a set of operations, then exits immediately to the system.
 If access banner is enabled, it will be displayed at the beginning of each CLI execution.

 Session timeout is generally irrelevant to PKI CLI since the operations are executed in sequence without delay.
 However, if the CLI waits for user inputs or for some reason hangs, the session may time out and the remaining operations may fail.
 If such delay is expected, the web.xml and server.xml should be configured to accommodate that delay.